grey-software/org/apprentice-program/README.md

 ## The Problem

-Students crave real-world software experience, because it plays an important role when they’re recruited into the modern tech economy.
+Students crave real-world software development experience, because it plays an important role when they’re recruited into the modern tech economy.

 They also need guidance and structure as they gain this experience.

+“Without having the assistance whenever we need it, we had to spend hours googling and asking online.” - Baichen

+“Even though tons of youtube videos are available, it’s a different experience to have someone that understands what you are going through to guide you in the project.” - Shawn

+“As an individual project, you are required to know every aspect of the component including frontend, backend, etc. As a result of that, for most students they have a significant knowledge gap to fill.
+This preparation process can be time-consuming and discouraging.”  - Brian

 Outside of highly selective internships, their best bet at getting this kind of experience is by attending expensive bootcamps or taking implementation project courses at school.